Farm Shop

 Rugs & Wool

 In our early days, we were able to offer a limited number of sheepskin rugs for sale.
-Since our shearing and abattoir schedules have changed, we’re seldom able to offer rugs anymore…BUT 2025 will see the first Hirsel Hebridean wool being offered for sale.
+Since our shearing and abattoir schedules have changed, we’re seldom able to offer sheepskin rugs anymore…BUT in 2026, thanks to the Highland Wool project, we’ll see the first Hirsel Hebridean wool being offered for sale.
 Processed right here on the farm, our wool will be sold as carded batts, ready for onward crafting into handspun yarn, rugs, felted items and more.
-Still in development, we hope to offer our wool in shades reflective of, and named for, members of our flock who showed these colours off best: the Agnes (russet), Eostre (black), Ailsa (grey), and Ivory (white).
-Follow our Facebook page for updates about our wool, or check back here soon for more information.
+For more information about Highland Wool, visit their website..

 510466-00001 (Hirsel Aramis), our firstborn, and our non-pedigree working tup.
 Dam: Beauty / Sire unknown (Burnside Croft) [Working tup, not for sale]